MicrosoftDocs/learn/learn-pr/wwl-data-ai/assess-sql-server-databases-for-migration-to-azure-sql/includes/1-introduction.md

 Your main responsibility is to identify what is needed and ultimately migrate several SQL Server databases from on-premises servers to Azure with as minimum disruption as possible.

-In this module, you'll learn about common compatibility issues and blockers, as well as the various tools and options available for assessing and migrating SQL Server databases to Azure SQL.
+In this module, you learn about common compatibility issues and blockers, as well as the various tools and options available for assessing and migrating SQL Server databases to Azure SQL.

 ## Learning objectives